The Secret to a Successful Asylum Application in the UK

 You’ll get protection if you become a refugee.
 Therefore, an asylum seeker is not a refugee, as they have just started the process through an asylum claim to seek this protection.
 As a result, they are still waiting to hear a decision from the Home Office (a government department) on their asylum claim.

 A person will remain an asylum seeker for the entire period of their application until the UKVI makes a decision on the application.
 Not every asylum seeker will become a refugee, only those who meet the requirements below.
+Some applicants may get humanitarian protection.
 However, every refugee was once an asylum seeker.
 This means that claiming asylum is the procedure used to become a refugee in the UK.

 The Secret to a Successful Asylum Application in the UK: Who qualifies as a Refugee?